NCAR/eol-se-guidelines/docs/Tools-and-Technologies.md

 ### Memory Checking

-A valuable tool for checking for memory errors in an application is [valgrind](http://valgrind.kde.org/).
+A valuable tool for checking for memory errors in an application is [valgrind](https://valgrind.org/).
 It is a very good practice to run compiled applications through valgrind.
 If the tests can be scripted and automated, then valgrind can easily check for memory errors and memory leaks each time the tests are run.
 The more source code exercised by the tests (code coverage), the more thorough the memory checking.

 ### Issue Tracking

-The default issue tracking tool in EOL is [JIRA](http://www.atlassian.com/software/jira/).
+The default issue tracking tool in EOL was [JIRA](http://www.atlassian.com/software/jira/), and several projects still use it.
 However, github has its own issue tracking, and sometimes a wiki is used to track issues.
 Email does not make a good issue tracking tool, because the thread is spread across emails, it is difficult to catch someone up, and it is difficult to search for past similar issues.
 Note that field deployment issues can be tracked and not just software issues.
-[EOL JIRA](http://jira.eol.ucar.edu/) is used to track the tasks and problems related to software and systems deployments for ISS field projects.
+[UCAR JIRA](http://jira.ucar.edu/) is now used to track the tasks and problems related to software and systems deployments for various ISF and RAF platforms.

 ### Continuous Integration